 Rest is frightfully important and makes us better learners in the long run.
 Frequent rest is important too, because we don’t get totally burned out and need months to recover.
 A week will do.

 We have our daily work of reading, writing, and math, and music practice.
 All other subjects are rotated, just one each day.
 These subjects are History, Science, Geography, and Handiwork.

 No matter where we are on the rotation subjects, Fridays are dedicated to poetry.
 Reading it, writing it, reciting it, illustrating it.
 We enjoy Poetry Tea Time with fancy treats, and often English accents.
 Civilized applause after reading/recitations is encouraged.

 Somethings I don’t include in our homeschool…

 I don’t include “Bible” as a subject in school.
 I haven’t worked out all the reasons for this yet, but I do know that I had Bible as a school subject (in private Christian school) and I hated having it lumped in with all the other required assignments.
 I didn’t seem right to put the living Word of God right there in the ledger between Geometry and American History, as if they were all equally important/unimportant.

 I do think that diligent study of God’s word can be a worthy pursuit and can be fruitful.
-But I also know for me personally, having Bible as a school subject squelched some of the mightiness and magnificence from it.
+But I also know for me personally, having Bible as a school subject squelched some of the wonder from it.
 I understand that that’s not the case for everyone, and I feel perfectly comfortable for other families to have Bible study as a school subject.
 Knowing God through His word, although intertwined with every part of our life, is not something I will assign to my children as schoolwork at this time.